Fellow Since 1995

 Escuela Francisco de Borja Echeverría

-This profile was prepared when José Reyes was elected to the Ashoka Fellowship in 1995.
+This description of José Reyes's work was prepared when José Reyes was elected to the Ashoka Fellowship in 1995.

 José Reyes is developing and testing a new model for post-primary schooling that will make better use of limited resources and more effectively address the needs of Chile's disadvantaged youth.
 His approach will prepare young people from the poorest segments of the country's population to enter the skilled labor market and participate more fully in other aspects of Chilean society.